vegaprotocol/specs/protocol/0056-rewards-overview.md

 - New reward scehemes can be created, including multiple of the same type
 - Reward schemes owned and controlled by individual parties can be created as well as network owned ones created through governance
 - Funds can be sent directly to a reward pool account
-- Fudns cannot be allocated to a party controlled reward scheme via periodic allocation from the on-chain treasury
+- Funds cannot be allocated to a party controlled reward scheme via periodic allocation from [the on-chain treasury](./0058-on-chain-treasury.md).
-- TBC